-Is your garden pond water gross and murky like pea soup instead of sparkling, clear the way it should be?
-I came up with this simple, fast method for cleaning the water after trying numerous, slower methods like traditional bio filters.
-As you know, when the problem is really bad, you’ll never get ahead of the gunk without direct action first.
+Is your garden pond water murky like pea soup instead of sparkling, clear the way it should be?
+I came up with this simple, fast method for clean pond water adding any chemicals.

 Whether it’s slightly green or thick like pea soup, where you can’t see the bottom and only get glimpses of the fish, this quick cleaning method for pond water may work for you.

 While, I’ve only tested it on ponds smaller than 1000 gallons, it may work on larger ponds if you have the appropriate strength of recirculating pump and you allow enough time for all of the water to be filtered.
 In other words, the larger the pond and the grosser the water, the longer it will probably take.

 A moderately murky 600-gallon pond will usually become visibly clearer within an hour or two of using this method, and continue to clear after that.